 Don't miss a post!

-Be the bad guy – to help the good guys win.
+Be the bad guy.
+So the good guys can win.

 In training, someone needs to be the bad guy.
 So the good guys (and gals) can be ready for battle.